jayantsingh123/Enron-Project/README.md

 <img width="610" alt="Screen Shot 2019-05-01 at 10 42 43 PM" src="https://user-images.githubusercontent.com/27310613/57054418-86763780-6c62-11e9-85bf-e626b8a6c75b.png">.

-Interestingly, it has been proved that the senior executives saw it coming and were indifferent to the stakes of common shareholders and employees.
+Interestingly, the senior executives saw it coming and were indifferent to the stakes of common shareholders and employees.
 This is evident from above figure.
 ## Description of the Data
 The present dataset is a condensed version of the actual Enron dataset.
 It has information regarding the different employees, POI's as well as non-POI's.
 The attributes include;
 * **Bonus**: Bonus awarded to the Employees.